Starting in the fall semester of 2022, payments will be made by QR bill. All information is available on your UNIGE portal.

 Any reductions you are entitled to by your status (e.g., leave of absence, internship, doctoral studies, etc.) will be automatically applied to the amount due.

+You can process a money transfer using the banking details available by logging to the UNIGE portal > paiement des taxes semestrielles" > Pay by bank transfer/ e-banking.
 Be sure to indicate in the ‘communication’ field your name (the student’s name) and your student number (in the format XX-XXX-XXX).
-This is printed on your student ID card, and is also in the email you received with payment information.
+This is printed on your student ID card, and is also in the fees email.

 Inform the Admissions Office as soon as possible via the online platform admissions.unige.ch.
 Log in using your UNIGE email address or your login name + password, then ask your question.
-You can also visit the Admissions Office (UniDufour, 9am-1pm).
+You can also visit the Admissions Office (Uni Dufour, opening hours).

 - After that, you will owe CHF 500 in fees to the University.

 If these fees are not paid, they constitute a debt to the University that will be owed if studies are restarted in the future.
 Additionally, a payment of CHF 50 is assessed for re-enrollment with a debt.